 West Virginia Stabilized Construction Entrance BMP

 Bordered on the east by the Blue Ridge Mountains in the Appalachian range, the state of West Virginia is filled with natural beauty.
-With a forest-lined coast, Summerville Lake is the largest of over one hundred reservoirs that are stocked with fish and provide water and recreation to the state's 1.8 million residents.
+Summersville Lake, the largest lake in West Virginia, is stocked with fish and provides water-based recreation to the state's 1.8 million residents.

 West Virginia DEP Stormwater Permits

-To protect the state's natural resources, the West Virginia Department of Environmental Protection (WV DEP) administers the National Pollutant Discharge Elimination System (NPDES) Permit Program established by the Clean Water Act.
-The program requires all operators to obtain a permit before draining or discharging into surface waters, including rivers, lakes, or storm drains.
+To protect the state's natural resources, the West Virginia Department of Environmental Protection (WVDEP) administers the West Virginia NPDES (WVNPDES) program under the federal Clean Water Act.
+The program requires all operators to obtain a permit before discharging into surface waters, including rivers and lakes, or into storm drain systems that flow to those waters.

-All construction projects that disturb an area of one acre or greater are required to obtain a stormwater permit before beginning operations.
+All construction projects that disturb one acre or more, or that are part of a larger common plan of development that will ultimately disturb one acre or more, are required to obtain coverage under the WVNPDES Construction Stormwater General Permit.
 The stormwater permit application process involves developing a Stormwater Pollution Prevention Plan (SWPPP).
 The SWPPP includes a description of potential pollution sources on the job site and outlines Best Management Practices (BMPs) to mitigate pollution and sedimentation.

 The West Virginia DEP produces the Erosion and Sediment Control Best Management Practice Manual, which is designed to assist contractors and engineers in selecting BMPs and creating SWPPPs for each project.
 The Manual provides technical details and maintenance schedules for a wide range of BMPs and includes alternative techniques to consider when additional protections are needed.

-Section 3.02 of the Manual provides details about the Stabilized Construction Entrance which is one the first BMPs to be installed on any project.
+Section 3.02 of the Erosion and Sediment Control Best Management Practice Manual (WVDEP) provides details about the Stabilized Construction Entrance, which is one of the first BMPs to be installed on any project.

 Stabilized Construction Entrance

 Sediment deposited on paved roadways can be washed into storm drains and into rivers and lakes, causing damage to aquatic ecosystems.
 Contractors implement measures to prevent sediment and debris from tracking onto public rights-of-way.
-The stabilized construction entrance is designed to prevent sediment and debris from tracking off the job site on vehicle tires by creating a cleaning area for tires as vehicles leave the site.
-The traditional method for creating a stabilized construction entrance and reducing sediment transport is to install a stone-stabilized pad.
+The stabilized construction entrance is designed to avoid sediment and debris from tracking off the job site on vehicle tires by creating a designated area for tire cleaning as vehicles leave the site.
+The traditional method for producing a stabilized construction entrance and reducing sediment transport is to install a stone-stabilized pad.

-These traditional stone stabilized pads will require maintenance as the job progresses.
-As rocks become compacted and filled with sediment, they can no longer effectively agitate vehicle tires.
+These traditional stone-stabilized pads will require maintenance as the job progresses.
+As rocks become compacted and filled with sediment, they can no longer effectively agitate the tires of vehicles.
 Maintaining the entrance involves top dressing the stone pad with additional aggregate to restore performance.
-The entrance should be inspected daily, but may be inspected weekly at a minimum, and after every rain event that is greater than 0.5 inches.
+The entrance should be inspected daily, but may be inspected weekly at a minimum, and after every rain event exceeding 0.5 inches.

-If the stone-stabilized pad is not adequately preventing vehicle trackout and sediment from entering the roadways, a wheel-washing station may be installed.
-The washing station must be over a stone and drain into an appropriate sediment trap to avoid draining out of the site.
+If the stone-stabilized pad is not adequately preventing vehicle trackout and sediment from entering the roadways, a wheel-washing station may be installed to mitigate this issue.
+The washing station must be constructed over a stone pad and drain into an appropriate sediment trap to prevent runoff from leaving the site.

 Regardless of which BMP is chosen to prevent vehicle tracking, any sediment deposited in the roadway must be removed immediately.
 The roads can be cleaned using a sweeper, vacuum, or manually, but operators should not introduce water to clean the streets.